seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabIntro.md

 ## Objectives

-In this lab, you will have:
+In this lab, you will:

 + Exercise 1: Prepare and deploy Cloud Adoption plan and customize it